 And Messiah honored the custom while He was in Israel.

 The Haftarah sections are readings from the Prophets.
-Ma’asei HaShlikhim (Acts) 13:27 show us that these were also read each Shabbat:
+Ma’asei HaShlikhim (Acts) 13:27 show us they were read each Shabbat:

-“For inasmuch as the inhabitants of Yerushalayim and their leaders did not understand Him nor the books of the Nevi’im (Prophets) which are read every Yom Shabbat, they condemned Him; but all the things which were written have been fulfilled.”
+“For inasmuch as the inhabitants of Yerushalayim and their leaders did not understand Him nor the books of the Nevi’im (Prophets) which are read every Yom Shabbat (Day of Shabbat), they condemned Him; but all the things which were written have been fulfilled.”

 These readings may differ somewhat according to differing traditions.

-The Brit Khadashah readings were established according to subject content and added at a later date, and may differ from teacher to teacher.
+The Brit Khadashah (Renewed Covenant/New Testament) readings are established according to subject content and added at a later date, and may differ from teacher to teacher.